ingenious-agency/mensaje/README.md

 ## Deployment

-Pushing to `main` triggers a prod deploy while pushing to any other branch triggers a preview deployment.
-Beware that production and preview database are the same one.
+Pushing to `main` triggers a prod deploy while pushing to any other branch doesn't trigger any preview deployment.